Fujifilm X-A5 vs Panasonic LX100 II

 It is notable that the X-A5 has a microphone port, which is missing on the LX100 II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-A5 and the LX100 II are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the LX100 II followed on from the Panasonic LX100.
+The LX100 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is the Fujifilm X-A5 better than the Panasonic LX100 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.